AdaCore/gnatstudio/docs/users_guide/main_window.rst

 default project.
 If GPS cannot find a project file, it displays a welcome dialog, giving you the following choices:

-* :guilabel:`Create new project from template`
+* :guilabel:`Create new project`

   Selecting this choice and the clicking :guilabel:`OK` button launches an assistant to create a project using one of the predefined project templates.
 This makes it easy to create GtkAda-based applications, or applications using the Ada Web Server, for example.

+.. index:: project; load existing project

+* :guilabel:`Open project`

+  Clicking on this button opens up a file browser, allowing you to select a a project file to load.

 .. index:: project; default

-* :guilabel:`Start with default project in directory`
+* :guilabel:`Start with default`

-  Selecting this choice and clicking the :guilabel:`OK` button causes GPS to look for a project called :file:`default.gpr` in the current directory and load it if found.
+  Clicking on this button causes GPS to look for a project called :file:`default.gpr` in the current directory and load it if found.
 Otherwise, it copies the default project :file:`<prefix>/share/gps/default.gpr` into the current directory and loads it.
 GPS removes this temporary copy when exiting or loading another project if you have not modified the copy.

   The default project contains all the Ada source files from the specified directory (assuming they use the default GNAT naming scheme :file:`.ads` and :file:`.adb`).

   If the current directory is not writable, GPS instead loads :file:`<prefix>/share/gps/readonly.gpr`.
 In this case, GPS runs in a limited mode, where some capabilities (such as building and source navigation) are not available.
 This project will not contain any sources.

-.. index:: project; wizard

-* :guilabel:`Create new project with wizard`

-  Selecting this choice and clicking the :guilabel:`OK` button starts a wizard allowing you to specify most of the properties for a new project.
-Once the project is created, GPS saves it and loads it automatically.
-See :ref:`The_Project_Wizard` for more details.

-  There are several kinds of wizards, ranging from creating a single project, to creating a set of project that attempt to adapt to an existing directory layout.
-The list of pages in the wizard depends on the kind of project you want to create.

-  One of the wizards, :guilabel:`Project Tree`, tries to import a set of sources and object files and attempt to create one or more project files so that building your application through these project files puts the objects in the same directory they are currently in.
-If you have not compiled your application when launching this wizard, GPS creates a single project file that puts all object files in the same directory.
-  This is the prefered method when importing sources with duplicate file names, since the latter is only allowed in a single project file, not across multiple project files.

-.. index:: project; load existing project

-* :guilabel:`Open existing project`

-  Select an existing project by clicking on the :guilabel:`Browse` button or using a previously loaded project listed in the combo box.
-When a project is selected, click on the :guilabel:`OK` button to load this project and open the main window.

-* :guilabel:`Always show this dialog when GPS starts`

-  If unset, the welcome dialog will not be shown in future sessions.
-In this case, GPS behaves as follows: it first looks for a :command:`-P` switch on the command line and loads the corresponding project if so; otherwise, it looks for a project file in the current directory and loads it if there is only one; if no project file was loaded, GPS starts with the default project, as if you had selected :guilabel:`Start with default project in directory` in the welcome dialog.

-  .. index:: preferences; display welcome window

-  To reset this property, go to the :menuselection:`Edit --> Preferences` menu.

-* :guilabel:`Quit`

-  If you click on this button, GPS terminates immediately.
+In addition to these choices, you can also load a recently opened project by clicking the project of interest in the left-hand pane listing the known recent projects.

 .. index:: tip of the day
 .. index:: windows; tip of the day